World Christianity: Notable figures

 Some notable figures in the academic study of world Christianity include Andrew Walls, Lamin Sanneh, and Brian Stanley, all three of whom are associated with the "Yale-Edinburgh Group on the History of the Missionary Movement and World Christianity".
 Dana L. Robert has pointed out that the Yale-Edinburgh conference is responsible for creating the current academic discourse in World Christianity.

 Other historians have offered their own takes on World Christianity.
-For instance, Klaus Koschorke has emphasized the comparitive study of Christianity, highlight the polycentric structure of the religion and the South-South connections that underscore the developments of Christianity outside the West.
+For instance, Klaus Koschorke has emphasized the comparative study of Christianity, highlight the polycentric structure of the religion and the South-South connections that underscore the developments of Christianity outside the West.

 A growing number of theologians who have been engaging the field of world Christianity from the discipline of systematic theology, ecclesiology, and missiology.
 Some examples of this include the Pentecostal Veli-Matti Kärkkäinen, Catholic Peter C. Phan, and the Baptist Graham Joseph Hill.